MatthewKelly12/Django_Rest_Tutorial/README.md

 The server should now be running on port http://127.0.0.1:8000/.
 Click on the link and your Django Rest API should be up and running.

 ### Add Dogs
-### Create A Model, View, and Serializer With A Many To Many Relationship
+### Create A Model With A Many To Many Relationship

 In the directory dogs/models.py, we'll create an Owner model that will have a Many To Many relationship with Dogs.
 Yes, dogs can have many owners and many owners could own many dogs.

 Copy the following code beneath your Dog model.

 	class Owner(models.Model):

     	name = models.CharField(max_length=50)
     	dog = models.ManyToManyField(Dog)